Aloe Vera vs. Aloe Macroclada: Two Plants, Two Callings

 -

-The internal gel: soft, mucilaginous, moisturizing → soothes the digestive mucosa.
+The inner gel: gentle, mucilaginous, hydrating → soothes the digestive mucosa.

 -

-Because aloin is considered an irritant and risky by the EFSA and the FDA [3], manufacturers have eliminated it from commercial juices.
-The result is a juice that is gentle on digestion, but has lost some of its original regenerative power.
+Because aloin is considered irritating and risky by EFSA and the FDA [3], manufacturers have removed it from commercial juices.
+The result is a juice that is gentle for digestion but has lost part of its original regenerative potency.

 Aloe macroclada: the Malagasy jewel